 (SBTi) to demonstrate their commitment to reducing emissions, and to get help with setting robust, credible targets that are in line with climate science.
 But many SMEs remain concerned that they lack the skills or capacity to set these targets.

-In response, the SBTi – a partnership between CDP, the UN Global Compact, World Resources Institute and WWF – is introducing a new, streamlined target-setting route for small and medium-sized companies.
+In response, the SBTi – a partnership between CDP, the UN Global Compact, World Resources Institute and WWF – has introduced a streamlined target-setting route for small and medium-sized companies.
 But before explaining these changes, it is worth exploring the case for SMEs to take action on climate change.

 The whole economy needs to act

 Much public and regulatory pressure is being exerted on the world’s largest emitters – who are, after all, the most responsible for driving climate change.
 However, halting the climate crisis will require action from every individual and enterprise.
 Meeting economy-wide net-zero emissions targets – such as that adopted by the EU, several US states, and jurisdictions responsible for almost half of global GDP – will require all companies to play their part.

 Given that around half the global workforce is employed by SMEs, they have the power to reinforce the message that climate change is everyone’s responsibility.

 There are costs involved in measuring, monitoring and managing carbon emissions.
 But the financial opportunities of reducing emissions are clear.

 Energy efficiency improvements can deliver attractive returns on investment.
 Renewable energy can increasingly be purchased for the same price as brown energy, or less.
 Electric vehicles can deliver lower lifetime costs than fossil-fuelled fleets.
 Investments that reduce emissions can avoid higher costs from increasingly stringent climate policies.

 Larger companies expect their suppliers to take action